NetApp Back End Guide for the Shared File System Service

 - You intend to use only one NetApp storage controller as a back end for your Shared File System service.

 - You can use the director installation user account, which is created as part of the overcloud deployment.
-See Preparing for director installation (from Director Installation and Usage) for more information.
+See Creating a Director Installation User (from Director Installation and Usage) for more information.

 - The Shared File System service will still be installed on the Controller nodes, as is the default behavior.

-This document will not discuss the different deployment configurations possible for your NetApp back end.
-Rather, to learn more about possible NetApp storage deployment configurations suitable for the Shared File System service, consult the upstream NetApp documentation (in particular, see Theory of Operation and Deployment Choices).
+This document does discuss the different deployment configurations possible for your NetApp back end.
+To learn more about possible NetApp storage deployment configurations suitable for the Shared File System service, consult the upstream NetApp documentation (in particular, see Theory of Operation and Deployment Choices).